Programming Notes

 invoke(messages)sends full message history + tool schemas to the API

-ToolMessagecarries tool result back to the LLM
+ToolMessagecarries a tool result back to the LLM; must include matching tool_call_id

 0 comments: